 The more you read, the more you will be able read yet staggering numbers of people remain illiterate.

 There are various ways of presenting English grammar.
 If students aren't responding to the techniques used, teachers perhaps need to think, let's simplify it.
+What would help them?
 There are 12 major verb tenses in the English language (always under discussion).
-And they can be confusing to learn and their names difficult to remember.
-I remember one of my … Continue reading Teachers: Are you using this simple, effective grammar technique?
+They can be confusing to learn and their names difficult to remember: Present Simple, … Continue reading Teachers: Are You Using This Simple, Effective Grammar Technique?

 Many factors can affect foreign and second language learning one of those is low self-esteem.
 English language teachers can boost self-confidence in their classrooms with the right kind of praise.